-- ◆ Approved four-function hand-held calculators are used for FCAT 2.0 Science, Grade 8. - ♦ Headphones and earbuds are required for students taking the FSA ELA Reading Retake and Grades 7-10 FSA ELA Reading tests to access the audio section. - ♦ CBT Worksheets must be provided for computer-based FSA ELA Reading Grades 7-10 and Retake.
-However, CBT Worksheets are optional for NGSSS Civics and US History EOC assessments. - Reference Sheets will be available as online references (in a pop-up window).
+- ♦ Approved four-function hand-held calculators are used for the Statewide Science Assessment, Grade 8. - ♦ Headphones and earbuds are required for students taking the FSA ELA Reading Retake and Grades 7-10 FSA ELA Reading tests to access the audio section. - ◆ CBT Worksheets must be provided for computer-based FSA ELA Reading Grades 7-10 and Retake.
+However, CBT Worksheets are optional for NGSSS Civics and US History EOC assessments. - ◆ Reference Sheets will be available as online references (in a pop-up window).
 Students testing on the computer may be provided a paper copy reference sheet.
 Students with paper-based accommodations must be provided a paper version of the reference sheet.
-Reference sheets are provided for the FSA Mathematics in Grades 4-8; FSA Algebra 1 Retake; FSA Algebra 1 and Geometry EOC assessments. - ◆ CBT Work Folders are provided to students for the computer-based FSA Mathematics, Grades 7-8; FSA Algebra 1 Retake; FSA Algebra 1 and Geometry EOC; and NGSSS Biology 1 EOC assessments. - ♦ A Periodic Table of Elements is provided to students for use during Grade 8 FCAT 2.0 Science sessions; and NGSSS Biology 1 EOC assessment. - Note that students may not have scratch paper or do any writing after finishing any FSA, FCAT 2.0 or NGSSS test sessions. - ♦ Schools may allow students to read a book after they have completed the FSA ELA Reading and Mathematics; FSA and NGSSS EOC; and FCAT 2.0 Science test sessions, but they may not write or use the computer. - Note: Students are NOT allowed to read, write, or use the computer after the FSA ELA Writing test (Grades 4-10 and Retake). - There are separate test administration manuals for the paper-based Grades 4-6 FSA Writing, Grade 3-6 FSA ELA Reading and Mathematics; computer-based FSA (ELA, Math, Retakes, and EOC) Assessments; paper-based Statewide Science Assessment; and computer-based NGSSS EOC Assessments (see pictures below).
+Reference sheets are provided for the FSA Mathematics in Grades 4-8; FSA Algebra 1 Retake; FSA Algebra 1 and Geometry EOC assessments. - ◆ CBT Work Folders are provided to students for the computer-based FSA Mathematics, Grades 7-8; FSA Algebra 1 Retake; FSA Algebra 1 and Geometry EOC; and NGSSS Biology 1 EOC assessments. - ♦ A Periodic Table of Elements is provided to students for use during Grade 8 Statewide Science sessions; and NGSSS Biology 1 EOC assessment. - ♦ Note that students may not have scratch paper or do any writing after finishing a test session. - ♦ Schools may allow students to read a book after they have completed the FSA ELA Reading and Mathematics; FSA and NGSSS EOC; and Statewide Science Assessment sessions, but they may not write or use the computer. - Note: Students are NOT allowed to read, write, or use the computer after the FSA ELA Writing test (Grades 4-10 and Retake). - ♦ There are separate test administration manuals for paper-based and computerbased assessments as follows: - Paper-Based: Grades 4-6 FSA Writing, Grade 3-6 FSA ELA Reading and Mathematics - o Computer-Based: FSA ELA, Math, Retakes, and EOCs - Paper-Based: Statewide Science Assessment - Computer-Based: NGSSS EOCs - Sample test administration manuals found on next page